pofider/phantom-workers/README.md

 `timeout` - execution timeout in ms
-`numberOfWorkers` - number of phantomjs instances `host` - ip or hostname where to start listening phantomjs web service, default 127.0.0.1 `portLeftBoundary` - default 1000
+`numberOfWorkers` - number of phantomjs instances `host` - ip or hostname where to start listening phantomjs web service, default 127.0.0.1 `portLeftBoundary` - don't specify if you just want to take any random free port `portRightBoundary` - don't specify if you just want to take any random free port
-`portRightBoundary` - default 3000

 ##License